Star Trek: The Motion Picture: Early development

 The film was the first major Hollywood adaptation of a television series that had been off the air for nearly a decade to retain its original principal cast.
-The actors—who had agreed to appear in the new movie, with contracts as-yet unsigned pending script approval—grew anxious about the constant delays, and pragmatically accepted other acting offers while Roddenberry worked with Paramount.
-The studio decided to turn the project over to the television division, reasoning that since the roots of the franchise lay in television, the writers would be able to develop the right script.
-A number of screenwriters offered up ideas that were summarily rejected.
+The actors grew anxious about the constant delays and pragmatically accepted other acting offers while Roddenberry worked with Paramount.
+The studio decided to turn the project over to the television division, reasoning that since the roots of the franchise lay in television, the writers would be able to develop the right script, but the new ideas they developed were also rejected.
 As Paramount executives' interest in the film waned, Roddenberry, backed by fan letters, applied pressure to the studio.
 In June 1976, Paramount assigned Jerry Isenberg, a young and active producer, to be executive producer of the project, with the budget expanded to $8 million.
 Povill was tasked with finding more writers to develop a script.
 His list included Edward Anhalt, James Goldman, Francis Ford Coppola, George Lucas, Ernest Lehman, and Robert Bloch.
-To cap off his list, Povill put as his last recommendation "Jon Povill—almost credit: Star Trek II story (with Roddenberry).
+Povill put as his last recommendation "Jon Povill—almost credit: Star Trek II story (with Roddenberry).
 Will be a big shot some day.
 Should be hired now while he is cheap and humble."
-The result was a list of 34 names, none of whom were chosen to pen the script.
+None of the listed 34 names was chosen.
 Finally, British screenwriters Chris Bryant and Allan Scott, who had penned the Donald Sutherland thriller Don't Look Now, were hired to write a script.
 Bryant believed he earned the screenwriting assignment because his view of Kirk resembled what Roddenberry modeled him on: "one of Horatio Nelson's captains in the South Pacific, six months away from home and three months away by communication".
-Povill also wrote up a list of possible directors, including Coppola, Steven Spielberg, Lucas, and Robert Wise, but all were busy at the time (or unwilling to work on the small budget).
-Philip Kaufman signed on to direct and was given a crash course in the series.
-Roddenberry screened ten episodes from the original series for him, including the most representative of the show and those he considered most popular: "The City on the Edge of Forever", "The Devil in the Dark", "Amok Time", "Journey to Babel", "Shore Leave", "The Trouble with Tribbles", "The Enemy Within", "The Corbomite Maneuver", "This Side of Paradise", and "A Piece of the Action".
-Early work was promising, and by the fall of 1976, the project was building momentum.
+Povill also wrote up a list of possible directors, including Coppola, Steven Spielberg, Lucas, and Robert Wise, but all were busy at the time or unwilling to work on the small budget.
+Philip Kaufman signed on to direct and was given an introductory course in the series, with Roddenberry screening ten episodes of the television series for him.
+By the fall of 1976, the project was building momentum.
 During this time, fans organized a mail campaign that flooded the White House with letters, influencing Gerald Ford to rechristen the Space Shuttle Constitution the Enterprise, and Roddenberry and most of the Star Trek cast were present for its rollout.